 Formation of Town Councils

 The Town Councils Act was enacted on 5 August 1988 to empower Town Councils to take over the management and maintenance of the common property at public housing estates from HDB.
-The first three Town Councils gazetted were Ang Mo Kio South, Ang Mo Kio West and Cheng San Town Councils.
-Legislative amendments were later made to the Town Councils Act in 1990 to facilitate Town Councils’ operations.
+The first three Town Councils were Ang Mo Kio South, Ang Mo Kio West and Cheng San Town Councils.
+By 1991, the management and maintenance of the common property of all HDB housing estates had been handed over to Town Councils.
+Legislative amendments have made to the Town Councils Act over the years to facilitate Town Councils’ operations and to enable them to operate more effectively and efficiently.

-Between 1992 and 2005, legislative amendments were made to the Town Councils Act to facilitate Town Councils in their operations and to enable them to operate more effectively and efficiently.
+1992 - 2016Between 1992 and 2005, legislative amendments made to the Town Councils Act to facilitate Town Councils in their operations and to enable them to operate more effectively and efficiently.
 Town Councils were reconstituted after each General Election.

-The Town Councils Act was amended in 2017 to improve the Town Councils’ governance and accountability, strengthen their financial management and to also enhance MND’s regulatory oversight over Town Councils.
-Currently, there are 17 Town Councils managing the common property in HDB housing estates in Singapore.
+2017 - CurrentThe Town Councils Act was amended in 2017 to improve the Town Councils’ governance and accountability, strengthen their financial management and to also enhance MND’s regulatory oversight over Town Councils.
+Currently, there are 19 Town Councils managing the common property in HDB housing estates in Singapore.

 Functions of Town Councils

-Town Councils control, manage, maintain and improve the common property of the residential and commercial properties within its town for the benefit of the residents and keep them in a state of good and serviceable condition.
+Town Councils manage, maintain and improve the common property of the residential and commercial properties within its town for the benefit of the residents and keep them in a state of good and serviceable condition.

 Common property includes facilities in the housing estates built for common use by residents, such as linkways, gardens, lifts, corridors and void decks.